ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 otherwise want to learn information about individual Clients beyond what is observed during the token redemption, such as Client IP addresses.

-In this model, attestation and redemption contexts are separate.
+In this model, attestation contexts are separate from issuer and redemption contexts.
 As a result, any type of attestation is suitable in this model.
 Moreover, any type of token challenge is suitable assuming there is more than one Origin involved, since no single party will have access to the identifying Client information and unique Origin information.
 If there is only a single Origin, then per-Origin tokens